-White beaches and the warm Indian Ocean make Mozambique particularly appealing.
-But don’t forget the colonial capital, the deserted islands with savannas and fresh water lakes, the wilderness safaris…
+Isolated and totally unspoilt, the white beaches and warm waters of the Indian Ocean give Mozambique an irresistible appeal.
+But don’t forget the colonial capital, the untrammelled wilderness areas and deserted islands with fresh water lakes…

-Those world class navigators and seamen, the Portuguese, described landing on Mozambique’s shores as ‘passing into paradise’.
-Visit the north and south archipelagos and you’ll understand why.
+The Portuguese described landing on Mozambique’s shores as ‘passing into paradise’.
+Visit the north and south archipelagos and you’ll soon understand why.

 The Quirimbas Archipelago boasts some of the last remaining unspoiled tropical islands along Africa’s east coast.
 The shoreline itself is punctuated only by small fishing villages, old trading posts and a few, quaint hotels, whilst the clear turquoise waters harbour whale sharks, turtles, dolphins and countless colourful fish.
 The Bazaruto Archipelago is more accessible and sophisticated, with luxurious beachfront hotels offering phenomenal diving and deep sea fishing.